-Development was traced across a population of 1000 simulated individuals, focusing on the rate of acquisition of regular English past-tense forms.
-One thousand sets of the 14 computational parameter values were generated via randomly created genomes, with gene alleles sampled independently.
+Development was traced across a population of 1000 simulated individuals, focusing on the rate of acquisition of regular English pasttense forms.
+One thousand sets of the 16 computational parameter values were generated via randomly created genomes, with gene alleles sampled independently.
 Corresponding computational parameter sets were instantiated as 1000 artificial neural networks.
 A family quotient value was generated for each network and used to create an individualised family training set.
-Each network was trained for 1000 epochs on its family training set.
+Each network was trained for 1000 epochs on its family training set, where one epoch constituted a presentation of all the items in the individual network's family training set.
 At each epoch, performance was measured on the full training set.
 Performance was assessed on regular verbs, irregular verbs, and on generalisation of the past-tense rule to novel forms, in order to generate a behavioural 'profile' for each network.
 Performance was measured via accuracy levels (% correct).

-Results
+2. Results

+2.1.
 Stability of ability level over development

 One question considered by Feinstein (2003a) was whether later educational attainment, say at 10 years of age, could be predicted by early measures of a child's cognitive ability, say around the age of 2.
 Such prediction is compromised by several factors, including measurement error, the need to use different tasks at different ages and, even where a common task is used, the possibility that the child will perform the same task using different cognitive processes at different ages.
 These issues aside, Feinstein presented evidence of some stability in cognitive test scores across age.
 Performance on cognitive tasks at 22 months of age correlated with those at 10 years of age at around 0.2.
 At 42 months, scores correlated with age-10 performance at around 0.3.
 At 60 months, the 10-age correlation was around 0.4.
+(The stability of cognitive ability tends to dependent, to some extent, on the ages compared, and whether correlations are computed between individual ability scores or latent variables.
+E.g., Sameroff, Seifer, Baldwin, & Baldwin, 1993, reported correlations of 0.72 between age 4 and 13; Trzaskowski, Yang, Visscher, & Plomin, 2014, demonstrated a correlation between the genetic component of cognitive ability, inferred through a twin study, of 0.75 between age 7 and 12).

 For the simulation, we assessed performance of the set of networks across development, at 25, 50, 100, 250, 500 and 1000 epochs on regular verbs, where 1000 epochs was the end of training.
 Regular verbs formed the largest proportion of the training set.
 We use 250 epochs notionally to correspond to middle childhood.
-Performance at the earliest stage, 25 epochs, correlated with the 250-epoch measure at .65.
-Performance at 50 epochs correlated with the
+Performance at the earliest stage, 25 epochs, correlated with the 250-epoch measure at